faizaan1abd/mslearn-openai/Instructions/Labs/prompt-eng-2.md

     What animal is the favorite of children at Contoso?
     ```

 ## Summary

 In this lab, you have accomplished the following:
 -   Provision an Azure OpenAI resource
 -   Deploy an OpenAI model within the Azure OpenAI studio
--   Use the functionalites of the Azure OpenAI to generate and improvise code for your production applications.
+-   Use the functionalities of the Azure OpenAI to generate and improvise code for your production applications.

 ### You have successfully completed the lab.